Complete Evidence Extraction with Model Ensembles: A Case Study on Medical Coding: Methods

+We perform a case study on clinical coding investigating evidence retrieval from several models.
+We compare ensembles to single models measuring recall of human-annotated evidence and evidence similarity between models.
+The evaluation is on evidence recall, not on classification performance.

-We consider the classification task of assigning medical codes to free-text clinical notes as the basis task and focus our analysis on the evidence extraction task, realized by retrieving text snippets that support a specific code.
+\paragraph{Task and Dataset} We consider the classification task of assigning medical codes to free-text clinical notes as the basis task and focus our evaluation on the newly framed complete evidence extraction task.
 MDACE \cite{cheng-etal-2023-mdace} is a medical dataset based on MIMIC-III \cite{goldberger2000physiobank,johnson2016mimic}.
-It contains electronic health records in the English language with diagnosis and procedure codes.
-Here, ICD-9 codes are utilized.
-For each code, evidence is provided in the form of annotated text spans in the clinical note.
-For example, code 416.8 (other pulmonary heart disease) has `pulmonary hypertension' as one evidence span.
+It contains electronic health records in the English language with clinical codes (ICD-9).
+For each code, evidence is provided in the form of annotated text spans, e.g., code 416.8 (other pulmonary heart disease) has `pulmonary hypertension' as one evidence span.

-MDACE contains documents which are annotated in a sufficient style, and also a complete style, annotating \textit{all} text that is relevant for a code.
-The complete subset has roughly three times more evidence compared to the sufficient subset.
-Following established set-ups, discharge summaries serve as data basis and the sufficient evidence is used for train and validation purposes.
-We follow the dataset split by \citet{cheng-etal-2023-mdace} of 181 train, 60 validation, 61 test documents.

-Where our work differs from most prior work is that we utilize the complete subset for test purposes.
-We use the subset that contains both sufficient and complete annotated evidence, with the same codes, which presents 44 test cases.
-Since we are interested in cases with more than one evidence span, a filtering step is performed, yielding 17 final test cases.
-Due to the small amount of data, we additionally use the whole test set, i.e., with sufficient evidence, to analyze model agreement as a rough estimate how reliable the results are.
+MDACE documents are annotated in a sufficient and also a complete style, in which \textit{all} text that is relevant for a code is annotated.
+The complete subset has roughly three times more evidence.
+Discharge summaries (6,000 tokens on average) serve as data basis.
+We follow the dataset split by \citet{cheng-etal-2023-mdace} of 181 train, 60 validation, 61 test hospital admissions (586 test documents).
+In contrast to most prior work, we utilize the subset with complete evidence for testing.
+Filtering for cases with more than one evidence span yields 17 test cases for recall analysis, limiting generalizability.
+Due to the small amount of data, we additionally use the whole test set with 586 test cases (with only sufficient evidence) to analyze how stable the results are measuring evidence similarity of models and number of unique tokens.
+To our knowledge, MDACE is the only available dataset offering complete evidence annotations for long clinical text.